North Koreans hiding in Malaysian embassy return to Pyongyang

 Story highlights

-- The three North Koreans wanted for questioning were interviewed by police
+- Three North Koreans wanted for questioning were interviewed by police

 - Four Malaysian diplomats and their families returned home from Pyongyang Friday